PhD (Clinical Psychology)

 Autistic Wellbeing Consultant

 While Erin's focus is on supporting Autistic adults to build their capacity and maximise wellbeing in their every-day lives, at times this includes identifying and treating co-occuring mental health conditions.
-When treating co-occuring mental health conditions, she draws from a numberof treatment approaches including Schema Therapy, attachment-based therapies, Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Psycho-education, Positive Psychology, and skills building approaches.
+When treating co-occuring mental health conditions, she draws from a numberof treatment approaches including Schema Therapy, attachement-based therapies, Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Psycho-education, Positive Psychology, and other skill building approches.

-Erin was awarded both First Class Honours in Psychology and a PhD in Clinical Psychology by Flinders University (Adelaide, South Australia).
-She has been registered to practice as a psychologist since 2009 and gained endorsement in the area of Clinical Psychology in 2011.
+Erin was awarded both First Class Honours in Psychology and a PhD in Clinical Pscyhology by Flinders University (Adelaide, South Australia).
+She has been registered to practice as a psychologist since 2009 and gained endorsment in the area of Clinical Psychology in 2011.
 She has presented her work at international conferences and been published in peer reviewed journals, including this article on differentiating autism from trauma in adults, and this article on modifiying Schema Therapy for Autistic clients.

 Erin co-authors a Psychology Today blog called “Insights about Autism” which aims to provide information from the perspective of late-diagnosed autistic professionals.
 At times, Erin is invited to write articles for magazines, such as this article on cultural humility published in the Science of Psychotherapy Magazine and this article on Autistic friendship, co-authored with Abby Sesterka and published in Psyche magazine.